pdegner/pdegner.github.io/index.md

 ### [Car Damage Detection Part 1 (Image Classification)](/Machine_Learning/car_damage/sup_summary.md)

 This section uses traditional machine learning (KNN, Naive Bayes) and CNNs (with and without dropout) to classify images of cars as damaged or whole.
+This was a team project.

 ### [Car Damage Detection Part 2 (Identify damage location)](/Machine_Learning/car_damage/unsupervised_learning/writeup/unsup_summary.md)

 This section uses Mask R-CNN to identify the location of the damage on the car.
+This was a team project.

 <img src="/Machine_Learning/car_damage/car_damage_cover.png?raw=true">